Henry Marsh was born on New Year’s Day 1858 ‘within the sound of bow bells’, at Wandsworth, south-west of London.

 Among the firm’s customers were ladies of the ladies at Court, the most notable being the then Duchess of Gloucester.
 Mary was often required to go with another apprentice of her own age to the Court to deliver parcels, show the ladies samples and execute other commissions.
 Mary told the story of one of her companions who met Edward, Prince of Wales (later Edward VII), within the palace walls.
 He tried to kiss her and received a slap on the face to ‘teach him manners’.

-Mary followed Henry in the Chimbarazo arriving in Melbourne on 21 December 1882.
-She had relatives in the Colony at Ballarat and maintained some contact with them.
-Henry and Mary were married shortly after and went to live in Emerald Hill, now South Melbourne.
+Mary followed Henry in the Chimbarazo arriving in Melbourne by 21 December 1882 when they were married.
+They lived in Emerald Hill, now South Melbourne.
+Mary also had relatives in the Colony at Ballarat and maintained some contact with them.

 Emerald Hill was a favoured place for Melbourne’s middle class, with fashionable terraced housing.
 The grand South Melbourne Town Hall was brand new when Mary arrived.
 Their first three children were born there, Edith, William and Elsie in 1884, 1885 and 1886 respectively.